lukereding/book_notes/notes_on_the_managers_path.md

 - When discussing potential, she says that 'a person who has never shown reasonable performance, and who has been with the company long enough for you to observe performance, probably doesn't have potential, at least within the company.'

+## managing a team

+- You need to stay technical.
+You need to be able to balance the tech against business needs and overall context of the team; you can't do this if you're super disconnected.
+- You generally need to give people some context into _why_ certain goals have been set, or _why_ they're working on something, even if it means not totally 'protecting' them from bs.
+Appropriate context enables people to make good decisions.

+### debugging dysfunctional teams

+- Not shipping.
+Are tools processes getting in the way?
+- People drama.
+Nip it in the bud.
+- Overwork.
+- Collaborating problems (i.e. with other teams)

+### driving good decisions

+- create a data-driven team culture -- track number of issues, bugs, etc.
+- product -- develop customer empathy
+- look into the future -- you need to be thinking two steps ahead
+- review the outcome of your decisions
+- run retrospectives

+### people that can destroy team cohesion

+- the brilliant jerk
+- the noncommunicator
+- the employee who lacks respect

+### project management guidelines

+- budget 20% of time for tech debt
+- assume 10 productive work weeks / quarter
+- say 'no' as the deadline approaches
+- 'guess and double it' to estimate how long something will take
+- be selective about what you bring to the team to estimate -- it can be exhausting. another reason why you need to stay technical

 ## anti-patterns